Howard Pixton: Bristol

 On the second racing day, the leg from Hendon to Harrogate, a fuel leak caused Pixton, flying his Boxkite named ‘’Bumble Bee’’, to attempt a forced landing at Spofforth cricket ground, four miles short of Harrogate.
 He stalled on the approach, narrowly missing the cricket pavilion, but crashed into the grass.
 Luckily his legs, though trapped, were not crushed, but a spar was pushed two inches into his thigh.
 He pulled it out, later needing two stitches.
 He also had a cut to his hand and a few bruises.
 It was his worst ever crash, and the aircraft was destroyed.

 Pixton carried on at Brooklands flying passengers, demonstrating and instructing, but on 31 August 1911 Bristol moved him to Larkhill as an instructor and test pilot.
 The training was of civilians and army pilots from the nearby army bases on Boxkites.
-Having made his career and many friends at Brooklands, he was very reluctant to go, but he found that enjoyed comparative peace and quiet of the area, and the flying conditions were favourable.
+Having made his career and many friends at Brooklands, he was very reluctant to go, but he found that he enjoyed the comparative peace and quiet of the area, and the flying conditions were favourable.

 He was able to carry on competing for the Manville Prize (£500) for the most hours flying at Brooklands with passengers during the year.
 He flew there from Larkhill to compete.
 By the end of 1911 he had won the contest, bringing his prize money for the year to over £900 – more than anyone else flying in Britain.
 His achievement was celebrated by an advert in Aeroplane by the E.N.V.
 Motor Syndicate whose engine powered the Boxkites.